How to visit Dry Tortugas National Park

 Explore Fort Jefferson

-Most people travel to this national park to spend time exploring Fort Jefferson, one of the largest coastal forts.
+Most people travel to Dry Tortugas to visit Fort Jefferson, one of the largest coastal forts.
 This historic fort is located on Garden Key (the largest island.)
-So, you won’t even need to island-hop if you don’t want to during your visit.

 Become a Junior Ranger